survivejs/webpack-book/manuscript/14_Conclusion.md

 ### Assets

 * When loading images through webpack, optimize them, so the users have less to download.
 The *Loading Images* chapter shows how to do this.
-* Load only the fonts you need instead of a big bundle.
+* Load only the fonts you need based on the browsers you have to support.
 The *Loading Fonts* chapter discusses the topic.
 * Minify your source files to make sure the browser to decrease the payload the client has to download.
 The *Minifying Build* chapter shows how to achieve this.

 ### Caching